ABOUT THE BOAT

 Tarilian is a Trader 535 Signature, a trawler style semi-displacement motor yacht with flybridge, full width aft cabin and aft deck.

 The "Trader" range are traditional cruising yachts.
-Their looks and design, which originated in the 1980s, are more purposeful than fashionable, but I feel one does not tire of the boat's character soon; it rather goes 'classic' than 'out of fashion'.
+Their looks and design, which originated in the 1980s, are more purposeful than fashionable.
+Boats and tastes are all different, but I feel one does not tire of the boat's character soon; it's rather getting 'classic' as time passes than going 'out of fashion'.

 Trader yachts are designed by Toby Chappell of Tarquin Motor Yachts (UK), and built by Kha Shing (Kha Shing Enterprises) in Taiwan.